gschmutz/iot-vehicle-tracking-demo/README.md

 ### Preparing environment

-In order for Kafka to work with this Docker Compose setup, two envrionment variables are necessary, which are configured with the IP address of the docker machine as well as the Public IP of the docker machine.
+In order for Kafka to work with this Docker Compose setup, two environment variables are necessary, which are configured with the IP address of the docker machine as well as the Public IP of the docker machine.

 You can either add them to `/etc/environment` (without export) to make them persistent: